What we need to prepare for? Recruiters in Malaysia

 According to a 2020 article by the International Journal of Academic Research in Business and Social Sciences, job hopping is common to the younger generation of employees in Malaysia.
 This means this issue is not going away and demands the attention of business leaders across different industries.

 Retaining top talent is not easy especially with a more competitive job market.
-Not only that, but most employees are also demanding more from their employers and I am not just talking about a salary increase.
-Employees are looking for training, upskilling or reskilling, wellness programs, leadership programs and more.
-Your employees will continue asking the question, “Why am I here?” and it is best you give them a great answer or a strong sense of purpose.
+Employees are looking for training, upskilling or reskilling, wellness programs, and leadership programs.
+Your employees will continue asking the question, “Why am I here?” and it is best you give them a great answer.
 To prepare your organisation for the future, you need to future-proof your workforce first.
-Provide the support they need to grow and be more sustainable.

 Written By Damien Lim